leomourap/leomourap/README.md

 🐠 @leomourap

-I’m a bioinformatician masters researcher working in LAGENPE, a fish genetics research lab located in UNESP, Brazil.
+I’m a bioinformatics masters researcher working in LAGENPE, a fish genetics research lab located in UNESP, Brazil.

 Interested in organize my initial projects and learn.